marko-js/marko/README.md

 __Question:__ _Is Raptor Templates ready for production use?_

 __Answer__: Yes, Raptor Templates has been battle-tested at [eBay](http://www.ebay.com/) and other companies for well over a year and has been designed with high performance, scalability, security and stability in mind.
-However, the latest version of Raptor Templates is still being marked as beta as we nail down the final feature set as part of the [RaptorJS 3 initiative](https://github.com/raptorjs/raptorjs/wiki/RaptorJS-3-Plan).

 <hr>